 Florida’s wetlands constitute the breeding and wintering grounds for many resident and migratory birds.

-The State of Florida is one of the most diverse states in the U.S.A. where up to 196 species are considered breeders and over 500 have been recorded in the state at least once.
+The State of Florida is one of the most diverse states in the U.S.A., where up to 196 species of birds are considered breeders, and over 500 have been recorded in the state at least once.

-The 50 wetland birds listed here are not difficult to find and observe as they are generally large, fairly common, and rather vocal.
+The 51 birds listed here are not difficult to find and observe as they are generally large, fairly common, and rather vocal.

 When it comes to the ease of seeing them, these are birds that favor mostly open or semi-open habitats where they can be readily spotted or heard calling.

 Unmistakable.
 Very tall and slender.
 Overall gray with rusty stains.
 The forehead and crown are bright red.
 Both sexes look alike.
 In pairs or large flocks near wetlands, pastures, or agricultural land.
 Sometimes rather tame.
 It has a loud trumpeting voice.